 Sudan has denied any air strikes.

 The claim came a day after Sudan and South Sudan forces clashed in the border town of Jau.
+Each accused the other of starting the fighting.

 South Sudan’s information minister Barnaba Marial Benjamin claimed that, ‘without any provocation’, Sudan bombed Jau before its ground forces and militia fighters moved in.
 South Sudan repulsed the ‘invading forces’ back to the town of Heglig, Sudan, he added.